MicrosoftDocs/azure-ai-docs/articles/search/search-pagination-page-layout.md

      ]
   ```

-For search services created after July 2020, only phrases that match the full phrase query are returned in "@search.highlights":
+For search services created after July 2020, only phrases that match the full phrase query are returned in `@search.highlights`:

   ```json
   "@search.highlights": {